ceilptr/infisical-rs/README.md

 at best, one can't do any worse.
 Enter me, I suppose.

 # tech stack
-currently, infisical-rs runs on these major depenedencies to keep things light:
+currently, infisical-rs runs on these major dependencies to keep things light:
 - reqwest,
 - serde/serde-json
 - secrecy (to ensure on-drop data/struct invalidation and generally limit access to sensitive client data)

+future planned crate features include:
+- \[logging\] : (and the ability to control the verboseness and chirpiness of it)
+- \[blocking\] : forcing the lib to use request::Blocking::client instead of the default unblocking client

 # a multitude of things to keep in mind here:
 - this is _very_ early days for this API (<1 month in), and by extension is:
   - in **_very_** early alpha, and will be for quite a while